LuuKhoaHoc/smart-branch/docs/USAGE.md

 ### Username Processing

-Username được lấy từ `git config user.name` và processed:
+The username is taken from `git config user.name` and processed:

 - Convert to lowercase
 - Remove spaces